How to Create Application in React Native with Node.js backend and GraphQL

 What is Apollo Server?

-In simple language, Apollo Server is used in Backend Side and Apollo Client is used in Frontend Side(React JS, React Native, or any other frameworks).
-So Apollo Client makes it enabled to interact with backend APIs.
+In simple words, Apollo Server is used on the Backend Side and Apollo Client on the Frontend Side(React JS, React Native, etc.).
+So, through this Apollo Client, you can access the backend APIs.

 Create folder structure for backend